EmanuelAmico/staffys-api/gitflow-semver.md

 The version format is `MAJOR.MINOR.PATCH`.
 We increment these values following these rules:

-- MAJOR version when we make incompatible API changes,
+- MAJOR version when we make incompatible or breaking changes.
-- MINOR version when we add functionality in a backward-compatible manner, and
+- MINOR version when we add functionality in a backward-compatible manner.
 - PATCH version when we make backward-compatible bug fixes.

 Remember that for any versions prior to 1.0.0, the software should be considered unstable and changes may still be introduced that break backward compatibility.

 That is why we start our versioning at `0.1.0` and will increment the `MAJOR` number to `1.0.0` when we are ready to release our first stable version.
-In the meantime we will increment the `MINOR` and `PATCH` numbers as we add new features and bug fixes.

 ## 4.1 Semver flow
 ### MAJOR Changes